Paphawit/Projects/readme.md

 The presentation will show on Jupyter Notebook on the link below:
 - [Marketing Analytics](https://github.com/Paphawit/Projects/blob/master/Marketing%20Analytics/marketing-analytics-paphawit.ipynb)

 I hope you enjoy my portfolio.
-(The portfolio will be kept up to date.)
+(The portfolio will be kept updating.)

 For more information or any suggestion, please contact me at paphawit16@gmail.com